Charles Edward Jennings: Chef d'Escadron

-Brigade and Division Command
+General and Division Command

-Kilmaine continued to serve with the Army of the North, and proved to be one of its ablest officers.
+Kilmaine continued to serve with the Army of the North, and proved to be one of its capable officers.
 Following the victory at Jemappes, the Army of the North comprised 48 infantry battalions and 3,200 cavalrymen.
 By December 1792, thanks to the neglect of the Revolutionary Government, these troops were shirtless, shoeless, starving and in rags.
 Fifteen hundred men deserted.
 Kilmaine's cavalry were critically short of boots, saddles, weapons and horses.
 Nearly 6,000 troop and baggage horses died at Lisle and Tongres for want of forage.
-Honorable testimony has been given to the unceasing efforts of Kilmaine to preserve order among his soldiers amid these horrors.
-He frequently endeavored by private contribution to provide subsistence for his men, who roved about in bands, robbing the villages around their cantonments at Aix-la-Chapelle.
+Honourable testimony has been given to the unceasing efforts of Kilmaine to preserve order among his soldiers amid these horrors.
+He frequently endeavoured by private contribution to provide subsistence for his men, who roved about in bands, robbing the villages around their cantonments at Aix-la-Chapelle.
 Many of Kilmaine's soldiers were murdered by vengeful peasants when found straggling alone away from their billets.
 Kilmaine was named general of brigade on 8 March 1793.

 After the defection and flight of Dumouriez in April 1793, Kilmaine adhered to the National Convention, and was rewarded with a promotion to general of division on 15 May 1793.
 He now redoubled his energies to restore order in the army, which by the defection of its leader was almost disbanded.
 Auguste Marie Henri Picot de Dampierre took command.
 He was so ably seconded by Kilmaine, that within one month after he assumed command discipline was completely restored.